GorvGoyl/Shortcut-Menu-Bar-VSCode-Extension/help.md

 - You can relaunch the extension from the debug toolbar after changing code in `src/extension.ts`.
 - You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

+### Adding new buttons

+- add command to extension.ts
+- in package.json:
+  - add to activationEvents
+  - add to contributes/configuration (set 'default' to false)
+  - add to contributes/commands (add both icons dark #C5C5C5 and light #424242, you can get svg icons from flaticon.com)
+  - add to menus/editor/title

 ### Explore the API

 https://code.visualstudio.com/docs/getstarted/keybindings